 Bhaktapur Durbar Square

 Similarly, there are festivals observed by a group of people from certain cultural backgrounds.
 These festivals are usually associated with the principal gods and goddesses of the group.
 Many festivals celebrated in Nepal have popular stories attached to them.
-In Kathmandu, there are some festivals that were started by the rulers and still in practice.
+In Kathmandu, some festivals were started by the rulers and are still in practice.

 The temple of Bhairavnath is a famous ancient temple located close to the historic five-storied temple.
 The temple houses the idols of Bhairavnath and Betame.
 There is a popular legend regarding the origin of this temple that says Bhairavnath, who was attending the Lingo Festival of Bhaktapur in a disguise of a man, was spotted by the royal priest Aachaju and made the attempt to capture him on his king’s order.
 Bhairavnath sensed the attempt being made by the king’s men to capture him and tried to escape sinking himself on earth.
 Aachaju cut off Bhairavnath’s head with this Tantric sickle.
 The priest was later overcome by regret for his action and installed the served head of Bhairavnath in the temple.
 The temple of Bhairavnath was rebuilt after it was demolished in 1934 AD; every year during the festival of Bisket Jatra, the idol of Bhairavnath is paraded around the town for two days in a chariot procession.
 Bisket Jatra is one of the main festivals observed in Bhaktapur.